Summer 2 Week 5

 In English, we began exploring the film Mulan.
 We described Mulan, her feelings and considered questions we would ask her.
 During our Maths learning, we continued to explore fractions.
 This week, we looked at quarters.
 In RE, we listened to the story of the Lost Sheep and created a display on how we can help others who might be considered lost.

 In Computing, we used Scratch to program a character, adding speech and motion.
-We have also had our first French session with Madame Wardle, Music with Mr Richards and Gymnastics with Mrs Winward.
+We have also had our first French session with Madame Wardle.
+We practised some key phrases and introduced ourselves to Madame Wardle.
+In Music with Mr Richards, we explored pentatonic scales and in Gymnastics we learnt a routine and used different equipment with Mrs Winward.

 The Year 2 team and children are really looking forward to this term’s topic, Amazing Asia.